lifelike/countersheetsextension/README.md

 ====================================

 Inkscape extension for the layout of sheets of cards, tiles, or counters for boardgames.
-It was originally part of the NN_Inkscape Board Game Extensions project (see http://www.lysator.liu.se/~perni/iboardgameexts/).
+It was originally part of the Inkscape Board Game Extensions project (see http://www.lysator.liu.se/~perni/iboardgameexts/).

 Since the extension was originally created for wargame counters, the